nalo26/RogueLike/README.md

 The player can move, change room, and attack.
 He can also increase his level by collecting the experience that the monsters drop.
-He will then sees his attacks and hit points being improved.
+He will then see his attacks and hit points being improved.

 The goal of this project is to create a graphical application allowing to fully play the game.
 The game will be developed in Java, using the object-oriented programming method.